-The State of New Hampshire signed a three year contract with Data Recognition Corporation to purchase the TABE 11/12 in paper-based and computer-based formats on October 3, 2018.
+The State of New Hampshire signed a three-year contract with Data Recognition Corporation to purchase the TABE 11/12 in paper-based and computer-based formats on October 3, 2018.
+This contract was extended for an additional 3 years in 2021.
 All adult education programs were provided with the following materials:

-- TABE 11 Test Directions

-- TABE 12 Test Directions
+- TABE 11 and 12 Test Directions

 - TABE 11/12 Test Administration Manual

 - TABE 11/12 Scoring Guide

+- TABE CLAS-E Test Directions

+- TABE CLAS-E Test Administration Manual

+- TABE CLAS-E Audio CDs

 When administering the paper-based TABE 11/12, original answer booklets must be used.
-To avoid errors in hand-correcting, all answer booklets, including the Locator test, should be scanned into the DRC InSight Portal.
+To avoid errors in hand-correcting, all answer booklets, including the Locator test, must be scanned into the DRC InSight Portal.
 This is required for all programs as of July 1, 2019.